dankore/personal-site/src/pages/3-c150/index.md

 ## Overview

-An e-commerse site for a client.
+An e-commerse site for a client based in Africa.

 ## Tech stack